What causes eye strain and eye fatigue?

 However, there are many things you can do to reduce eye strain and eye fatigue, most of these involve simple adjustments.

-1. Get your eyes tested
+1. Get your vision checked

 The best way to prevent eye strain and eye fatigue is to make sure that your eyes aren’t working any harder than they need to be.
 Extended computer-work without glasses or contact lenses when your eyes really need them (or with a prescription that no longer suits your needs) is a sure-fire recipe for problems.